The Importance of Nutrition During Pregnancy

 A group of foods that a pregnant woman should avoid eating throughout her pregnancy:

-- Avoid eating processed meats such as hot dogs and luncheon meats if they are not well cooked.
+- Processed meats: Avoid processed meats such as hot dogs and luncheon meats if they are not well cooked.

-- Don't eat raw or undercooked meat , including eggs, and seafood, such as sushi that contains raw fish.
+- Raw or undercooked meat & fish: Don't eat raw or undercooked meat, including eggs, and seafood, such as sushi that contains raw fish.

 A lot of physical and hormonal changes occur in the pregnant woman’s body throughout the pregnancy to maintain the health of the fetus, and the mother’s nutritional needs increase as she is the only source of nutrition for her fetus, so it is better to follow a healthy and balanced diet throughout the pregnancy to contribute to the proper growth of the child’s brain and weight, and reduce risk of congenital malformations.